TStrecha/time-tracker/README.md

 git clone https://github.com/TStrecha/time-tracker.git
 ```

-Local [postgres server](https://www.postgresql.org/) is also needed with user `timetracker` and password `timetracker`.
-By default, host of postgres server for local profile is set to `localhost:5432`, change it, if required, but machine specific changes shouldn't be pushed onto git.
+Run a local [postgres server](https://www.postgresql.org/) is with an user `timetracker` having a password of `timetracker`.
+By default, host of the postgres server for set to `localhost:5432` in local profile.
+Change it, if required, but machine specific changes shouldn't be pushed onto git.

 To run the application, either run it from IDE configuration, or through maven using:
 ```shell